Content

 Get generic for Viagra shipped right to your door

-There are a couple reasons why you might be wondering if you can double your Viagra dosage.
-Perhaps your usual dose isn’t working, or perhaps you’re having sex more than once a day (in which case, good for you!).
+There are a couple of reasons why you might be wondering if you can double your Viagra dosage.
+Perhaps your usual dose isn’t working, or maybe you’re having sex more than once a day (in which case, good for you!).

-Unfortunately though, taking Viagra twice a day can be dangerous, and in some cases, it can lead to some pretty serious side effects.
-For this reason, you should never, ever take more than your prescribed dosage of Viagra within a 24-hour period.
+Unfortunately, though, taking Viagra twice a day can be dangerous, and in some cases, it can lead to some pretty serious side effects.
+For this reason, you should never, ever take more than your prescribed dosage of Viagra within 24 hours.

 The good news?
-If Viagra isn’t working for you or if you’d like to be able to get an erection more than once a day, there are some alternatives.
+If Viagra isn’t working for you, or if you’d like to be able to get an erection more than once a day, there are some other options that can help.

 Content

-Viagra — and its generic, sildenafil — is used to treat erectile dysfunction (ED) and is considered an effective and safe medication for most men with ED.
+Viagra — and its generic version, sildenafil — is used to treat erectile dysfunction (ED) and is considered an effective and safe medication for most men with ED.
 Sildenafil is also the active ingredient in Revatio®, a drug used to treat pulmonary arterial hypertension.

-When you take sildenafil, it stops PDE5 from working properly.
+When you take sildenafil, it stops PDE5 from working correctly.
 As a result, blood can flow more easily into the penile tissues, leading to an erection.
-PDE5 inhibitors can also be used to treat premature ejaculation, although they aren’t specifically FDA approved for that purpose.
+PDE5 inhibitors can also be used to treat premature ejaculation (PE), although they aren’t specifically FDA-approved for that purpose.

 When deciding which dosage to prescribe, your healthcare provider will consider several factors, including: